-As Dakota pipeline saga drags, rancor builds on both sides
+As Dakota pipeline saga drags on, rancor builds

 “Any time you’re backed into a corner, you react," he said.

-(Additional reporting by Stephanie Keith in Cannon Ball, Ben Klayman in Detroit and Alex Dobuzinskis in Los Angeles; Writing by David Gaffen; Editing by Matthew Lewis)
+Additional reporting by Stephanie Keith in Cannon Ball, Ben Klayman in Detroit, Ernest Scheyder in Houston and Alex Dobuzinskis in Los Angeles; Writing by David Gaffen; Editing by Matthew Lewis